amandeepmittal/amanhimself.dev/content/posts/how-i-configure-vscode-for-everything.md

 Next, I changed a few things that I remembered from my previous settings.

-- Set `Tab` size to two spaces.
+- Set the `Tab` size to two spaces.
 - Enabled [Emmet](https://emmet.io/) for HTML and JavaScript.
 - Enabled `autoSave` with a delay of 5 seconds.
 - Used OS’s terminal setup and shell ([Zsh](https://ohmyz.sh/)).
-- Enabled formatting of files on save and pasting snippets from elsewhere.
+- Enabled formatting of files by saving and pasting snippets from elsewhere.
 - Disabled Minimap as I like to save space and we write modular functions modules these days.
 - Also, enabled `wordwrap`.